arcmags/ramroot/README.rst

 device without transferring the filesystem to RAM.

 Keep a clean and trimmed down system to maintain faster RAM sync times.
 Arch Linux stores downloaded packages in */var/cache/pacman/pkg/*.
 After every update, if no problems occur, consider removing `old packages`_.
-Consider installer fewer packages if you indend on loading to RAM often.
+Consider installer fewer packages if you intend on loading to RAM often.

 Also, keep in mind that higher quality (more expensive) USB flash drives often exhibit a dramatic improvement in RAM sync times.